kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 ii.
 The event triggers the start of the scenario.

 iii.
-Finally, it states the expected outcome, in one or more clauses.
+Finally, it states the expected outcome or assertion, in one or more clauses.

 ### Choice of Tools and Technology Stack: